Super 7 Day Tasmania Tour: A Week of Tasmanian Wonders

 • Cradle Mountain, Sheffield, Launceston, Cataract Gorge

-• Bay of Fires, St Columba Falls, St Helens, Bicheno
+• Bay of Fires, St Helens, Bicheno

 • Freycinet National Park, Wineglass Bay, Cape Tourville